Kazunari Ninomiya

 Kazunari Ninomiya (二宮 和也, Ninomiya Kazunari), often called Nino (ニノ), is a Japanese singer, songwriter, actor, voice actor, presenter and radio host.
-He is a member of the Japanese idol group Arashi, which is under agent contract with Starto Entertainment.
+He is a former member of the Japanese idol group Arashi (started under Johnny & Associates, later under agent contract with Starto Entertainment), and with which he remained until the group's end of activities.
+He became independent from the agency in 2023 for individual activities.

 Early life

-Ninomiya was born in Katsushika, Tokyo as the youngest child of his family, his sister is two years older than he is.
+Ninomiya was born in Katsushika, Tokyo as the youngest child of his family; his sister is two years older than he is.
 His father and mother were both working as chefs at Hattori Nutrition College when they met, his father being a Japanese cuisine teacher, and his mother, his assistant.
 When Ninomiya was born, his grandfather immediately came home and named him the heir to the family's windshield wiper factory, since he was his grandfather's only grandson.

 Ninomiya graduated from high school in March 2002 at the age of 18.

 Career

 Ninomiya's career began in the entertainment industry when Ninomiya's cousin sent in an application to Johnny & Associates without his knowledge, and his mother's prodding.
 After attending and passing the auditions, he joined the talent agency in 1996 aged 13.

 Prior to his debut with Arashi, Ninomiya started an acting career when he was cast as Chris for the stage play Stand by Me, which was based on the film of the same name.
 He has starred in numerous television drama, movie and stage production since then, and has been regarded as the actor of Arashi, described as an actor who can act with his mouth and eyes.
 Ninomiya has won a number of awards and nominations for his roles.

 Ninomiya announced he would become independent from the agency on 24 October 2023.
 Regarding his participation as member of Arashi, he said they would work together when they resume activities.

 On November 7, 2023, he announced on X (formerly Twitter), that he had established a company.
 He had announced before that he was making a website along with his sister.
 In the post in which he announced the company, he also said that "the website is also progressing".
 Husband of former long-distance runner Akemi Masuda, Yuuji Kiwaki, also participates in operating the newly established company Office Nino, inc. On December 16, 2023, he shared on X the link to his official website.
 He posted as a description on his profile that he had completed it.

 On June 7, 2024, Ninomiya announced the release of "DigiNino", a smartphone app, and the opening of his official fan club, "Office Nino Holdings", both on June 17.